 - Overall 5-year survival in the Netherlands has increased from 43% (1990) to 66% (2022).
-Differences between cancer types are large - The 5-year survival rate for children with cancer is currently 83% - The time between the first outpatient visit and the start of treatment is maximum 6 weeks and set in the SONCOS standardisation.
-Each month of delay in cancer treatment results in a 6-13% higher risk of mortality - With 15% of people with or after cancer, the GP discussed what he/she considers important in life and what impact treatment may have on it 71 - About half of healthcare professionals say they make decisions together with the person with cancer, while only 37% of these people say they actually experience this - 34% of people who died of cancer experienced potential overtreatment.
-For young adults, this percentage is around 39 % - Practice variation can be seen between hospitals.These include differences in treatments, treatment combinations and prescription behaviour 75
+Differences between cancer types are large ^{7, 69} - The 5-year survival rate for children with cancer is currently 83% 70 - The time between the first outpatient visit and the start of treatment is maximum 6 weeks and set in the SONCOS standardisation.
+Each month of delay in cancer treatment results in a 6-13% higher risk of mortality 65 - With 15% of people with or after cancer, the GP discussed what he/she considers important in life and what impact treatment may have on it 71 - About half of healthcare professionals say they make decisions together with the person with cancer, while only 37% of these people say they actually experience this 72 - 12% of people with or after cancer were able to choose the location of treatment by injection, drip or catheter.
+The majority (75%) would have choosen the hospital of treatment as preferred location.
+152 - 34% of people who died of cancer experienced potential overtreatment.
+For young adults, this percentage is around 39% 73

+Practice variation can be seen between hospitals.74 These include differences in treatments, treatment combinations and prescription behaviour 75

 We want the most appropriate treatment at the right time for everyone with cancer.
 The outcome of treatment should not be influenced by where it takes place.
-Over- and undertreatment should be prevented.
+To Over- and undertreatment should be prevented.
 And quality of life should be given a more prominent place in any treatment.
 The wishes and preferences of people with cancer should be leading in making treatment decisions.
 Providing people with cancer and their loved ones with information they can understand is essential for this.

-(See also the paragraph on resources in $\underline{section 4.1}$ )
+(See also the paragraph on resources in section 4.1)

 - Treatments are sometimes insufficiently tailored to specific target groups.
-For example, children and AYAs have different needs than adults and tumour characteristics may be different - In research, certain groups are underrepresented, including women, people from non-Western backgrounds and the elderly.77-79As a result, treatments are less wellsuited to these groups and less effective
+For example, children and AYAs have different needs than adults and tumour characteristics may be different ^{73,76} - In research, certain groups are underrepresented, including women, people from non-Western backgrounds and the